 What is Bookkeeping?
 What is bookkeeping?

-Bookkeeping function consists of the first three steps of the accounting cycle: analyzing transactions, recording transactions in the general journal, and posting the transactions to the ledger.
-Most businesses outsource bookkeeping because hiring bookkeepers is expensive and most small-medium businesses doesn’t do large volumes of transactions per day.
+The bookkeeping function consists of the first three steps of the accounting cycle: analyzing transactions, recording transactions in the general journal, and posting the transactions to the ledger.
+Most businesses outsource bookkeeping because hiring bookkeepers is expensive and most small-medium businesses don’t do large volumes of transactions per day.
 Outsourcing bookkeeping

 What is Lead Generation?
 What is lead generation?